-If you’re a small business owner, you probably remember the excitement that came with setting up your website, hitting “publish”, and watching as all of your hard work went live.
+As a business owner, you probably remember the excitement that comes from a new website, and watching as all of your hard work went live.
 For many though, that’s where most of their website efforts end, and that’s a big mistake.

 1. SEO Performance

 Google’s search engine algorithm changes all the time, and performing regular site audits can help you identify whether or not your site has fallen behind from an SEO perspective.
 If you focus on providing useful, valuable content written with readers in mind, you’ll be better protected against changes to Google’s algorithms, since Google typically changes its algorithm to better rewards sites that do this anyway.

 That doesn’t mean you can neglect keywords though; the keywords people use to search for information in your industry can change frequently.
 An SEO audit of your website can help you identify if that’s the case, and what changes to make to get back on track.

 A website performance audit checks how easy it is for users to navigate your website.
 After all, what good is having a website if it’s so difficult to navigate that nobody ends up taking the actions you’d like them to take?